jtribe/patty/README.md

 ## Patty
 A reusable component for iOS apps that supports a left, right and top Hamburger menu.
 Written in Swift.
+Open-sourced for the _sole purpose_ of reusability in future projects.
+Expect _VAST_ changes to this library over time.

 ## Intro
 This here's Patty.
 Y'all know her from The Simpsons.
 She's pretty...